We Come Strapped: Background

 Despite the CMW title on the album cover, We Come Strapped is considered to be MC Eiht's debut solo album.
 In addition to MC Eiht, from CMW, the album features DJ Slip on keyboards and production, as well as DJ Mike T's scratches in one song only.
 However, MC Eiht mentions the fellow group members by name-dropping Boom Bam, Tha Chill, Lil Hawk & Bird, and Niggaz on tha Run throughout the album.
 The rapper insults DJ Quik on the track "Def Wish III" due to their then-ongoing feud.

+Critical reception

+The Indianapolis Star wrote: "While chilling in its acceptance of violence, the disc is about attitude.
+We're drawn into the violence by lightly funked bass, mellow synthesizers and piano and soul-sparked horns.
+The insanity is in slow motion, slowly feeling natural.
+No other recent gangsta rap has had that power."